University Catalog

 Analysis of major 20th-century forms of public address and speakers.
 Application of various models for criticism and public address.
 Prerequisite: COMM 3315, COMS 1301, and a grade C or better in one of the following courses: COMS 2302, COMS 2304, COMS 2305; or permission of the department.

 COMS 4315.
-BUSINESS PRESENTATIONS.
+PROFESSIONAL PRESENTATIONS.
 3 Hours.

-The role of internal and external informative and persuasive presentations in business organizations.
+The role of internal and external informative and persuasive presentations in organizations.
 Extensive readings and practice with an emphasis on research, development, organization, and critical evaluation of oral and visual presentations.
 Credit will not be given for both COMS 4315 and PCOM 4315.
 Prerequisite: 60 hours complete and a C or better in one of the following courses: COMS 1301, COMS 2302, COMS 2304, or COMS 2305.

 COMS 4320.
 MANAGERIAL COMMUNICATION.
 3 Hours.